 - a.
 CHOICES Data Plan.
 The state will collect and submit data to CMS, including the following data elements: - i.
-Numbers of persons actively receiving HCBS and numbers of persons actively receiving NF services at a point in time,

-- ii.
-Unduplicated numbers of persons receiving HCBS and unduplicated numbers of persons receiving NF services during a 12 month period, - iii.
+Numbers of persons actively receiving HCBS and numbers of persons actively receiving NF services at a point in time, - ii.
+Unduplicated numbers of persons receiving HCBS and unduplicated numbers of persons receiving NF services during a 12 month period,

+- iii.
 HCBS expenditures and NF expenditures on the elderly and disabled population during a 12 month period, - iv.
-HCBS expenditures and NF expenditures on the elderly and disabled population during a 12 month period as a percentage of total long-term services and supports expenditures (excluding expenditures on the population of persons with intellectual disabilities), - v.
+HCBS expenditures and NF expenditures on the elderly and disabled population during a 12 month period as a percentage of total long-term services and supports expenditures (excluding expenditures on the population of persons with intellectual disabilities). - v.
 Average per person HCBS expenditures and NF expenditures on the elderly and disabled populations during a 12 month period, - vi.
 Average length of stay in HCBS during a 12 month period, - vii.
 Percent of new LTSS recipients admitted to NFs during a 12 month period, - viii.
 Average length of stay in NFs during a 12 month period, - ix.
-Number of persons transitioned from NFs to HCBS during a 12 month period.
+Number of persons transitioned from NFs to HCBS during a 12 month period. - "Point in time" refers to June 30 of each year. - b.

-- b.
 ECF CHOICES Data Plan.
 The state will collect and submit data to CMS, including the following data elements: - i.
 Number of persons with ID actively receiving HCBS upon implementation of ECF CHOICES and at a point in time.
 Data shall be reported for ECF CHOICES and across Medicaid HCBS programs (including Section 1915(c) waivers). - ii.
 Number of persons with DD (other than ID) actively receiving HCBS upon implementation of ECF CHOICES and at a point in time.
 Data shall be reported only for ECF CHOICES; - iii.
 Number of persons with I/DD actively receiving HCBS upon implementation of ECF CHOICES and at a point in time.
 Data shall be reported for ECF CHOICES and across Medicaid HCBS programs (including Section 1915(c) waivers); - iv.
 Unduplicated number of persons with ID actively receiving HCBS during a 12 month period prior to implementation of ECF CHOICES and each demonstration year thereafter.
 Data shall be reported for ECF CHOICES and across Medicaid HCBS programs (including Section 1915(c) waivers); - v.
-Unduplicated number of persons with DD (other than ID) actively receiving HCBS during a 12 month period prior to implementation of ECF CHOICES and
+Unduplicated number of persons with DD (other than ID) actively receiving HCBS during a 12 month period prior to implementation of ECF CHOICES and each demonstration year thereafter.
+Data shall be reported only for ECF CHOICES;